arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

 For queries in the cluster, the following nodes may appear in execution plans:

-- **SingleRemoteOperationNode**:
-  used on a coordinator to directly work with a single document on a DB-Server that was referenced by its `_key`.

-- **ScatterNode**:
+- **DistributeNode**:
-  used on a coordinator to fan-out data to one or multiple shards.
+  used on a coordinator to fan-out data to one or multiple shards, taking into account a collection's shard key.

 - **GatherNode**:
   used on a coordinator to aggregate results from one or many shards into a combined stream of results.
 Parallelizes work for certain types of queries when there are multiple database servers involved (shown as `GATHER   /* parallel */` in query explain).

-- **DistributeNode**:
-  used on a coordinator to fan-out data to one or multiple shards, taking into account a collection's shard key.

 - **RemoteNode**:
   a *RemoteNode* will perform communication with another ArangoDB instances